-The 110 kV Outdoor Switchyard will be of the open air type connected on the 110kV Overhead line with four 110kV Bays.
+The 110 V Outdoor Switchyard will be of the open air type connected on the 110 V Overhead with four 110 V Bays.
 During the erection, all gantries and Steel structures must be new to allow keeping in function the old equipments during the construction of new substation.
-The Switchyard will be equipped with the following equipments: